Working together for families during times of medical crisis

 Chief Marketing Officer

-Beth has over 20 years experience in public relations and communications with the majority of her time in non-profit and education.
-Beth joined the Ronald McDonald House of Fort Worth January, 2012 after 11 years in educational communications.
-A graduate of Texas Wesleyan University, she has been married for almost 27 years and has a son in the Navy and a daughter at Texas Tech University.
+Beth has over 22 years experience in public relations and communications with the majority of her time in non-profit and education.
+Beth joined the Ronald McDonald House of Fort Worth January, 2012 after 11 years in educational communication.
+A graduate of Texas Wesleyan University, she has been married for 27 years and has a son in the Navy and a daughter at Texas Tech University.

 Beth is a board member for the Public Relations Society of America Greater Fort Worth Chapter and the Texas Center for Arts + Academics.
 She also enjoys mentoring young public relations professionals.
 Beth is a follower of Poohisms – powerful and life-leading wisdom as presented by Winnie the Pooh.
 Her favorite is “You are braver than you believe, stronger than you seem, and smarter that you think.
 But the most important thing is, even if we’re apart…I’ll always be with you.”

 Read More About Beth

 Julie earned her Bachelors of Science degree in Accounting at Oklahoma State University and immediately relocated to the Metroplex to work in public accounting.
 She has 20+ years of accounting and finance experience with specialization in the fields of real estate construction and development, private equity and not for profit.

 Julie joined the Ronald McDonald House of Fort Worth as their Chief Financial Officer in 2016, after much soul searching to find “the right opportunity to give back to such a worthwhile cause”.
 In her spare time, Julie enjoys the outdoors, traveling, and spending time with friends and family.

 Read More About Julie